rashidakamal/tinychip/README.md

 + Error burning the bootloader: double check your wiring and then click Burn Bootloader again!
 + Double check your wiring using a multimeter.
++ Make sure that you have the `ArduinoISP` sketch loaded onto your Arduino, NOT your ATTiny85 chip.
+You only want to upload the target script (like, Blink or Strandtest) to your ATTiny85.
+You can double check the settings under Tools to confirm you're talking to the right board.
++ Make sure that your serial port is talking to the Arduino IDE (disconnect and reconnect your Arduino as necessary, and re-select the correct port).
++ If you're using different development board (Arduino Zero, Curie 101, etc.) you may have to adjust the pins either in the `ArduinoISP` sketch or adjust which pins you connect the ATTiny85 when programming it from your board.

 ## Miscellaneous